stablekernel/aqueduct/source/docs/tut/executing-queries.md

 ...
 ```

 Here, we create an instance of `Query<Hero>` and then execute its `fetch()` method.
-The type argument to `Query<T>` is an instance type; it lets the query know which table to fetch rows from.
+The type argument to `Query<T>` is an instance type; it lets the query know which table to fetch rows from and the type of objects that are returned by the query.
 The context argument tells it which database to fetch it from.
 The `fetch()` execution method returns a `List<Hero>`.
 We write that list to the body of the response.

 Now, let's update `getHeroByID` to fetch a single hero from the database.